 Enhancing LLM’s Capabilities in Open Domains via Autonomous Tool Integration

-Developed an autonomous agent that leverages GitHub repositories to extend its capabilities to address diverse user queries.
-Introduced a new agent architecture that achieved SOTA performance on SciAct.
+Constructed OpenAct benchmark for complex open-domain task-solving.
+Developed a novel LLM agent system, OpenAgent, which leverages GitHub repositories to extend its capabilities to address diverse user queries.

 Resources